 Textbooks and Readings:

-We will use "The Rhetorical Tradition" edited by Bizzell and Hersberg, St Martin's Press, 2nd edition for our textbook.
+Our textbook will be The Rhetorical Tradition 2^{nd} edition, edited by Bizzell and Hersberg, St Martin's Press.
 This text has been used a number of times and used copies should be available.

 Assignments and Evaluation